v1kko/daetools/trunk/daetools-package/daetools/docs/pyDAE_user_guide.rst

     #  - adarr_V1 is adouble_array object
     #  - Nx is the number of points in the domain x

-    # 1.Create empty numpy arrays as a container for daetools adouble objects
+    # 1. Create empty numpy arrays as a container for daetools adouble objects
     ndarr_V1 = numpy.empty(Nx, dtype=object)
     ndarr_V2 = numpy.empty(Nx, dtype=object)